tangrams/cartography-docs/api-reference.md

 ## Bicycle overlay

 Some basemap styles support bicycle overlays (only Walkabout).
+When enabling the bike map we recommend also disabling the path overlay.

 * `sdk_bike_overlay`: default `false`